Format date

 Input

-- Date: The date you want to format.
+- Date: The original date you want to format.
 This is a required input.

-- Free format: Allows you to specify a custom
+- Free format: Allows you to use a custom date format pattern or a standard default.
+(This is the default choice).

-Date formatstring.
-This is the default option. - Epoch milliseconds: Converts the date into a single number representing the milliseconds that have passed since January 1, 1970, 00:00:00 UTC.
+- Epoch milliseconds: Converts the date into a single number representing the total milliseconds since January 1, 1970, 00:00:00 GMT.

 Output

-- Name: The name of the variable where the formatted date will be stored.
+- Name: The name of the variable where the formatted date (as text) will be stored.
 By default, this will be

 Execution Flow